shynt-04/MySuckWrite-ups/2023/PatriotCTF/RE/README.md

 EXIT
 ```

-This is very tricky here, `1885566054` is the value we need.
+It is very tricky here, `1885566054` is the value we need.
 Convert it to hexadecimal then convert to ascii_string we get `pctf`, look good :D

 Then I find all LSEEK instruction and look for the value that `MOV` to `**[rbp+24]`: